Muhammad Nashnoush

 Muhammad Fathi Nashnoush (مُحَمَّد فَتْحِيّ نَشْنُوش; born June 14, 1988), is a Libyan footballer who currently plays for Al-Ahli Tripoli as a goalkeeper.

 Club career

 Muhammad Nashnoush started his career at Al-Shat in 2010.
 In 2011, he signed for Al-Ittihad Tripoli.
 However, he did not make any appearances for the club after the 2010–11 Libyan Premier League was cancelled due to the 2011 Libyan Civil War.
 After the war ended and the league started, he signed for Al-Ahly Tripoli.
 He is now the vice-captain and the first-choice goalkeeper of the club.
 He won 3 Libyan premier leagues.
 On December 12, 2023, He became the first Al Ahli Tripoli goalkeeper to reach 100 clean sheets for the club.
-During this time he holds the record for the goalkeeper with the longest time maintaining a clean sheet as he managed to go 13 matches consecutively or 1230 minutes with out conceding a goal.
+During this time he holds the record for the goalkeeper with the longest time maintaining a clean sheet as he managed to go 13 matches consecutively or 1230 minutes without conceding a goal.
 The most in Libyan premier league history.